ItBlake/piPodOS/README.md

 ## 🧪 Current Status

 - ✅ Windows version is stable and fully functional
-- 🔧 DIY iPod hardware version is in development
+- 🔧 DIY piPod hardware version is in development
 - 🚧 More polish and small feature additions planned

 ---